Skip to content

-In our work at Opus Guard, we frequently have discussions with customers about the frameworks they are compliant with, that also require retention management and data deletion.
-While it’s easy to understand how ISO 27001 does this, SOC 2 frequently comes up with a related question: does retention and deletion matter to compliance in SOC 2?
+In our work at Opus Guard, we frequently have discussions with customers about the frameworks they are compliant with, that also have data retention and and data deletion requirements.
+While it’s easy to understand how ISO 27001 now requires this, SOC 2 frequently comes up with a related question: does data retention and deletion matter to compliance with SOC 2?

 In short, yes.
-The SOC 2 Trust Services Criteria clearly express the need to appropriately destroy information as it ages out of the organization’s retention policy.
+The SOC 2 Trust Services Criteria clearly express data retention requirements, and a need to appropriately delete older information as it ages out of the organization’s retention policy.
 While the criteria themselves do not explicitly mandate how or when data should be destroyed, they emphasize the importance of data retention management, including the secure disposal of data that is no longer needed.
+This is somewhat distinct from SOC 2 log retention requirements–we'll treat those in a separate post in future.

 SOC 2 (System and Organization Controls 2) is a compliance framework designed to help businesses manage and protect sensitive customer data.
 It evaluates the effectiveness of an organization's internal controls related to five key areas, known as the Trust Services Criteria (TSCs): security, availability, processing integrity, confidentiality, and privacy.
 SOC 2 reports are essential for organizations, particularly those that handle cloud-based data, as they demonstrate a commitment to safeguarding customer information.
 Many prospects want to see an organizations SOC 2 report before considering becoming a customer.